jouwdan/pyhkc/README.md

 Python module for interacting with HKC's Alarm API, allowing for easy interactions with the alarm system.

 **Note**: This uses a private API, which means it is subject to change without notice and can break at any time.
 Always be cautious and respectful when using private APIs.

+The client is now AppV3-first and several core routes have been validated against the live HKC cloud, but some routes are still only confirmed from the Android app bundle and may need extra app or session context.

-To mimic the behavior of the app and reduce the chance of being rate-limited or blocked, it is recommended to limit requests to the API to one every 5-10 seconds, especially when fetching logs or inputs, similar to HKC's new v2 App.
+To reduce the chance of being rate-limited or blocked, prefer conservative polling:

+- `Status`: every 20-30 seconds
+- `Inputs`: every 60-90 seconds
+- `Outputs`: every 60-90 seconds
+- `Logs`: every 120-300 seconds

+Avoid overlapping requests, and prefer immediate refreshes after actions over tight polling loops.

 ## Features